Helpful Information for Homeowners

 - Small Claims Court is another alternative if the dispute involves a sum within their jurisdiction.

-- If your efforts to resolve the matter fail, or if you feel you have been the victim of fraud or deceit, you should contact the Bureau of Professional Licensing, Legal Affairs Division to file a complaint.
-Additional information on the complaint process is found on their website at http://www.michigan.gov/bpl.
+- If your efforts to resolve the matter fail, or if you feel you have been the victim of fraud or deceit, you should contact the Bureau of Construction Codes, Licensing & Compliance Division to file a complaint.
+Additional information on the complaint process is found on our website at www.michigan.gov/bcc.

 GET IT IN WRITING